marrov/ml19/README.md

 ## Background

 With the advancement of computer architectures and power, together with the related increase in the rate of data generation, new computational methods are required to exploit the vast wealth of available information.
-In particular, new approaches to classification, as well as new algorithms for modelling and prediction, can be developed through data-driven methods and machine learning.
+In particular, new approaches to classification, as well as new algorithms for modeling and prediction, can be developed through data-driven methods and machine learning.

 Fuelled by advances in computer science and through the contribution of large companies such as Google and Amazon, these new approaches are making their way into all disciplines of science, including fluid mechanics and turbulence.

-Despite the potential of these methods, it is essential to be aware of their limitations in order to identify the areas in which they can be applied successfully.
+Despite the potential of these methods, it is essential to be aware of their limitations to identify the areas in which they can be applied successfully.
 Therefore, this Winter School is aimed at providing the participants with an introductory overview of machine-learning methods, including neural networks, reinforcement learning, and uncertainty quantification, applied to problems relevant to engineering and fluid dynamics.

 ## Getting Started